 Mr. Mangan is a co-author of a leading book on Singapore and SIAC Arbitration, A Guide to the SIAC Arbitration Rules, with the first edition published by Oxford University Press in 2014 and the 2nd edition in February 2018.
 He has also written over 40 published articles and book chapters on investment treaty arbitration, international commercial arbitration and sports arbitration, and presents regularly at seminars and conferences on those subjects.
-Mr. Mangan was recognized as a leading lawyer by Chambers Asia Pacific, Chambers Global and Legal 500 Asia Pacific for his work on international arbitration in Singapore, and noting him as a ‘"conscientious arbitrator" who is "on top of things" and "makes the case move expeditiously"’, and “who ‘has an encyclopaedic knowledge of the SIAC rules and Singapore arbitration practice’”.
+Mr. Mangan has been recognized as a leading lawyer by Chambers Asia Pacific, Chambers Global and Legal 500 Asia Pacific for his work in international arbitration in Singapore, describing him as ‘highly astute’, ‘innovative’, ‘hands-on’, 'on top of things' and 'has an encyclopaedic knowledge of the SIAC rules and Singapore arbitration practice'.
 Mr. Mangan was short-listed and ‘Commended’ in the 2017 Financial Times Innovative Lawyers Awards for the Asia-Pacific and was listed in the 2017 Who’s Who Legal Future Leaders of Arbitration under 45, which noted that 'he is viewed as "the rising star in Singapore"' arbitration.
 Most recently, Mr. Mangan was named in the 2017 Commercial Arbitration Expert Guide, Global Arbitration Review’s Who’s Who Legal: Arbitration 2018 and Benchmark Litigation Asia-Pacific 2018 as a Dispute Resolution Star for international arbitration.

 Mark Mangan is a partner in the International Arbitration Group of Dechert, based in Singapore.
 He has been retained over the last 15 years to help resolve disputes in Asia, Europe, the Middle East, Africa, and North America.
 Mr. Mangan serves as both counsel (over 50 cases) and arbitrator (in excess of 15 arbitrations).
 As counsel, Mr. Mangan represents clients in important and complex matters, often involving a government or political dimension, in the oil and gas, mining, finance, telecommunications, high technology, manufacturing, construction and sports sectors.
 As arbitrator, Mr. Mangan has been appointed under the rules of arbitration of SIAC, ICC, LCIA and SCC, as well as an ad hoc arbitrator appointed under Singapore law.
 The laws considered and applied in these disputes include (in alphabetical order) those of Australia, Austria, Canada, China,… Continue Reading